kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### Will enabling / using this feature result in any new API calls?

-One Node status update per shutdown event (setting both conditions), one on cancel, and one at kubelet startup if clearing is needed.
+One Node status update per shutdown event (setting the first two conditions), one when termination reaches the critical tier, one on cancel, and one at kubelet startup if clearing is needed.
 The startup clear can be coalesced into the kubelet's initial status update.
 The Node Lifecycle Controller issues one additional status update when it clears the conditions on a node whose kubelet has been lost.
 Net effect is a **reduction** in API calls, since the create/reject/delete churn is eliminated — per [#137895], that